How to Evaluate Uncertainty Estimates in Machine Learning for Regression?

 A Brier score for the PICF for instance is lower if the average is close to the desired value of $(1-\alpha)$ while having a low variance.
 We observe this by looking at the bias-variance decomposition

-The PICP only measures the bias.
-This means that simply being correct on average instead of for all $\bm{x}$ results in a worse score when using the PICF.
+This means that simply being correct on average instead of for all $\bm{x}$ results in a worse score when using the Brier score of the PICF.
 We can use the same measure to quantify the quality of a CI.
 The suggested simulation-based approach can be summarized as follows. \\

-\begin{description} \item[Step 1:] Standardize the data such that it has zero mean and unit variance. \item[Step 2:] Split the covariates $(X)$ in a training and test set $(X_{train}, X_{test})$, using the same split when comparing different uncertainty estimation methods. \item[Step 3:] Simulate $Y_{train}$ and $Y_{test}$, use the uncertainty estimation method to obtain the PIs and CIs at different confidence levels, for instance 95, 90, 80, and 70$\%$.
-Repeat this 100 times. \item[Step 4:] Calculate the PICF and CICF for each $\bm{x}$. \item[Step 5:] Evaluate the relevant metrics, for instance the Brier score and the average width. \end{description} To simulate data, we propose two possibilities.
+\begin{description} \item[Step 1:] Choose a distribution $\mathcal{P}_{X, Y}$ to simulate data sets from. \item[Step 2:] Simulate a test set.
+This test set does not change and must be the same when comparing different methods. \item[Step 3:] Simulate a training set and use the uncertainty estimation method to obtain the PIs and CIs at different confidence levels, for instance 95, 90, 80, and 70$\%$.
+Repeat this 100 times\footnote{Of course, more is better but we found that this works well enough for a comparison.}. \item[Step 4:] Calculate the PICF and CICF for each $\bm{x}$-value in the test set. \item[Step 5:] Evaluate the relevant metrics, for instance the Brier score and the average width. \end{description} To simulate data, we propose three possibilities.
 The first option is to take a known test function and a noise term.
 The advantage of this is having total control over the setup.